BettercareHealth/bettercare/maternal-care/scrub.md

 ### 5-41 What should the daily care of a patient include if pregnancy is allowed to continue?

-The patient must be kept on bed rest, being allowed up to the toilet.
+1. The patient must be kept on bed rest, being allowed up to the toilet.
 She must not sit in a bath, but should use a shower.

-Digital vaginal examinations must *not* be done.
+2. Digital vaginal examinations must *not* be done.

-The condition of the fetus must be monitored daily, preferably with a cardiotocograph.
+3. The condition of the fetus must be monitored daily, preferably with a cardiotocograph.
 If this is not available, fetal movements must be counted and recorded.

-Observations for signs of clinical chorioamnionitis must be done:
+4. Observations for signs of clinical chorioamnionitis must be done:

-The maternal pulse rate and temperature and the fetal heart rate must be checked 4-hourly.
+	*	The maternal pulse rate and temperature and the fetal heart rate must be checked 4-hourly.

-An abdominal examination is done twice a day to check for uterine tenderness.
+	*	An abdominal examination is done twice a day to check for uterine tenderness.

-At the same time it is noted whether or not the liquor is offensive.
+	*	At the same time it is noted whether or not the liquor is offensive.

-The first digital vaginal examination in a patient with preterm rupture of the membranes is done only when she is in established labour.
+> The first digital vaginal examination in a patient with preterm rupture of the membranes is done only when she is in established labour.

 ### 5-42 How long should you allow the pregnancy to continue?

-If complications, such as chorioamnionitis and fetal distress, do not develop, the pregnancy is allowed to continue until the patient goes into labour.
+1. If complications, such as chorioamnionitis and fetal distress, do not develop, the pregnancy is allowed to continue until the patient goes into labour.
 However, if the pregnancy reaches 34 weeks duration and the patient is still draining liquor, an oxytocin induction is done.

-A patient who has stopped draining liquor completely and where liquor is present on abdominal examination, with no signs of chorioamnionitis, may be allowed to continue her pregnancy until the spontaneous onset of labour.
+2. A patient who has stopped draining liquor completely and where liquor is present on abdominal examination, with no signs of chorioamnionitis, may be allowed to continue her pregnancy until the spontaneous onset of labour.
 The patient may be allowed home if no liquor has drained for two days.
 However, she is not allowed to sit in a bath or to have coitus.
 The patient must be followed up weekly at a high-risk clinic.

 Note
 :	The administration of steroids will promote fetal lung maturity if patients with preterm rupture of the membranes are managed conservatively.
 Betamethasone (Celestone Soluspan) 12 mg (2 ml) is given intramuscularly.
 The dose is repeated after 24 hours.
 Because steroids may increase the risk of infection, ampicillin and metronidazole (Flagyl) must also be prescribed, as in the case where preterm labour is being suppressed.
 If a patient who is being managed in this way should develop contractions before 24 hours have passed after giving steroids, and there are no clinical signs of chorioamnionitis or any other contraindications to the suppression of preterm labour, the labour must be suppressed with nifedipine (Adalat) or salbutamol (Ventolin).
 An attempt is thus made to expose the fetal lungs to steroids for at least 24 hours.

 ### 5-43 Which physical signs will be present if a patient develops severe infection (septic shock) and what will the initial management be?

-The signs of clinical chorioamnionitis already mentioned will be present.
+1. The signs of clinical chorioamnionitis already mentioned will be present.
 In addition, there will be a drop in the blood pressure and cold clammy extremities, if severe infection (septic shock) develops.

-The patient must be actively resuscitated and treated with ampicillin, metronidazole (Flagyl) and gentamicin.
+2. The patient must be actively resuscitated and treated with ampicillin, metronidazole (Flagyl) and gentamicin.
 The patient must then be referred to a level 2 or 3 hospital.

 ### 5-44 What advice should you give to a woman who has delivered a preterm infant?

-She should be seen before her next pregnancy to be assessed for possible causes, e.g. cervical incompetence.
+1. She should be seen before her next pregnancy to be assessed for possible causes, e.g. cervical incompetence.

-She must book early in any future pregnancy.
+2. She must book early in any future pregnancy.

-Prelabour rupture of the membranes
+## Prelabour rupture of the membranes

 ### 5-45 How should you manage a patient with prelabour rupture of the membranes?

-If a patient has prelabour ruptured membranes and there are signs of chorioamnionitis, then labour should be induced without delay.
+1. If a patient has prelabour ruptured membranes and there are signs of chorioamnionitis, then labour should be induced without delay.

-HIV-positive patients should be started on a course of antibiotics and labour should be induced:
+2. HIV-positive patients should be started on a course of antibiotics and labour should be induced:

-The longer the interval between rupture of the membranes and delivery, the greater the risk of mother-to-child transmission of HIV.
+	*	The longer the interval between rupture of the membranes and delivery, the greater the risk of mother-to-child transmission of HIV.

-The patient has a higher risk of chorioamnionitis.
+	*	The patient has a higher risk of chorioamnionitis.

-However, if the patient is at low risk of chorioamnionitis and both fetal and maternal conditions are good, you can wait for 24 hours after the membranes have ruptured before inducing labour.
+3. However, if the patient is at low risk of chorioamnionitis and both fetal and maternal conditions are good, you can wait for 24 hours after the membranes have ruptured before inducing labour.
 About 80% of patients will go into labour spontaneously within this period.
 A digital vaginal examination should not be done until the patient is in labour.

 Note
 :	In busy hospitals with a high bed occupancy rate, patients with prelabour rupture of the membranes can have their labour induced with oxytocin after the diagnosis is confirmed.
 Induction of labour in these circumstances does not result in a higher Caesarean section rate but reduces hospital stay by 24 hours.

-Case study 1
+## Case study 1

 A patient, 32 weeks pregnant, presents with regular painful uterine contractions.
 She is apyrexial and appears clinically well.
 On vaginal examination, the cervix is 4 cm dilated.
 The fetal heart rate is 138 beats per minute with no decelerations.

-1. Is the patient in true or false labour?
+### 1. Is the patient in true or false labour?
 Give the reasons for your diagnosis.

 She is in true labour because she is getting regular painful contractions and her cervix is 4 cm dilated.

-2. What signs exclude a diagnosis of clinical chorioamnionitis?
+### 2. What signs exclude a diagnosis of clinical chorioamnionitis?

 The patient is apyrexial, clinically well and has a normal fetal heart rate.

-3. Why could chorioamnionitis still be the cause of her preterm labour?
+### 3. Why could chorioamnionitis still be the cause of her preterm labour?

 Because chorioamnionitis is often asymptomatic.

-4. Would you allow labour to continue or would you suppress labour?
+### 4. Would you allow labour to continue or would you suppress labour?

 Labour should be suppressed because the pregnancy is of less than 34 weeks duration, the fetus is viable, and there are no signs of clinical chorioamnionitis or fetal distress.

-5. How should labour be suppressed?
+### 5. How should labour be suppressed?

 Labour must be suppressed using nifedipine (Adalat) or salbutamol (Ventolin).

-6. Which other drugs would increase the chance of successful suppression of preterm labour?
+### 6. Which other drugs would increase the chance of successful suppression of preterm labour?

 Antibiotics, such as ampicillin and metronidazole (Flagyl), increase the likelihood of successful suppression of preterm labour if the labour is caused by asymptomatic chorioamnionitis.

-7. Must indomethacin (Indocid) also be given?
+### 7. Must indomethacin (Indocid) also be given?

 No, as the patient is already 32 weeks pregnant.
 The risk of closing the ductus arteriosus and causing intra-uterine deaths increases from 32 weeks.

-8. Which drugs can be used to hasten fetal lung maturity, and would you give one of these drugs to this patient?
+### 8. Which drugs can be used to hasten fetal lung maturity, and would you give one of these drugs to this patient?

 Steroids, such as betamethasone, can be given to the patient to hasten lung maturity in the fetus.
 As this patient’s pregnancy is less than 34 weeks and there are no signs of clinical chorioamnionitis, steroids must be given.

-Case study 2
+## Case study 2

 A patient, who is 36 weeks pregnant, reports that she has been draining liquor since earlier that day.
 The patient appears well, with normal observations, no uterine contractions and the fetal heart rate is normal.

-1. Would you diagnose rupture of the membranes on the history given by the patient?
+### 1. Would you diagnose rupture of the membranes on the history given by the patient?

 No, other causes of fluid draining from the vagina may cause confusion, e.g. a vaginitis or stress incontinence.

-2. How would you confirm rupture of the membranes?
+### 2. How would you confirm rupture of the membranes?

 A sterile speculum examination should be done.
 If there is no clear evidence of liquor draining, the vaginal pH using litmus paper and microscopy for ferning can be used to identify liquor.

-3. Why should you not perform a digital vaginal examination to assess whether the cervix is dilated or effaced?
+### 3. Why should you not perform a digital vaginal examination to assess whether the cervix is dilated or effaced?

 A digital vaginal examination is contraindicated in the presence of rupture of the membranes if the patient is not already in labour, because of the risk of introducing infection.

-4. Is this patient at high risk of having or developing chorioamnionitis?
+### 4. Is this patient at high risk of having or developing chorioamnionitis?

 Yes.
 The preterm prelabour rupture of the membranes may have been caused by chorioamnionitis.
 In addition, all patients with ruptured membranes are at an increased risk of developing chorioamnionitis.

-5. Should you induce labour?
+### 5. Should you induce labour?
 Give your reasons.

 Yes.
 As she is more than 34 weeks pregnant, one should induce labour.
 As the patient does not fall into a high-risk group for infection, a waiting period of 24 hours from the time of rupture can be allowed before inducing labour.
 Most patients will go into labour spontaneously during this period.

-6. Should you prescribe antibiotics?
+### 6. Should you prescribe antibiotics?
 Give your reasons.

 There is no indication for giving antibiotics as there are no signs of clinical chorioamnionitis.
 However, a careful watch must be kept for early signs of maternal infection or fetal tachycardia.

-Case study 3
+## Case study 3

 An unbooked patient presents with a five-day history of ruptured membranes.
 She is pyrexial with lower abdominal tenderness and is draining offensive liquor.
 She is uncertain of her dates but abdominal examination suggests that she is at term.
 Treatment has been started with oral amoxicillin.

-1. What signs of clinical chorioamnionitis does the patient have?
+### 1. What signs of clinical chorioamnionitis does the patient have?

 She is pyrexial, with lower abdominal tenderness and she has offensive liquor.

-2. Would you induce labour in this patient?
+### 2. Would you induce labour in this patient?
 Give your reasons.

 Yes, because there is danger of spreading infection in both the mother and fetus if the infant is not delivered.
 The patient is in grave danger of developing septic shock.
 Labour should be induced with oxytocin, if there is no indication for an immediate delivery, e.g. fetal distress.
 With signs of septic shock, the patient must be actively resuscitated and treated with broad-spectrum antibiotics, followed by delivery of the fetus.
 The earliest sign of septic shock will be a fall in the blood pressure, followed by the patient developing cold, clammy extremities.

-3. Should you continue to treat the patient with oral amoxicillin?
+### 3. Should you continue to treat the patient with oral amoxicillin?
 Give your reasons.

 She should be treated with appropriate broad-spectrum antibiotics, given in adequate dosages until her pyrexia has subsided.
 As it is not clear how long the infection has been present, gentamicin must be added to the ampicillin and metronidazole (Flagyl) until the patient has been apyrexial for 24 hours.
 The gentamicin and ampicillin must initially be given intravenously and the metronidazole as a rectal suppository.

-4. Why is the infant at increased risk for neonatal complications?
+### 4. Why is the infant at increased risk for neonatal complications?

 The chorioamnionitis has already spread to the liquor as this is offensive.
 Therefore, the fetus may also be infected and may present with congenital pneumonia or septicaemia at birth.

 6
+{:.chapter-number}

-Monitoring the condition of the mother during the first stage of labour
+# Monitoring the condition of the mother during the first stage of labour

 Before you begin this unit, please take the corresponding test to assess your knowledge of the subject matter.
 You should redo the test after you’ve worked through the unit, to evaluate what you have learned.

-Objectives
+## Objectives

 When you have completed this unit you should be able to:

-Monitor the condition of the mother during the first stage of labour.
+*	Monitor the condition of the mother during the first stage of labour.

-Record the clinical observations on the partogram.
+*	Record the clinical observations on the partogram.

-Explain the clinical significance of the observations.
+*	Explain the clinical significance of the observations.

-Manage any abnormalities which are detected.
+*	Manage any abnormalities which are detected.

-Monitoring labour
+## Monitoring labour

 ### 6-1 What is labour?